Pixlox/Pixlox/README.md

 ### Hobbies!

 My main hobby is, obviously, programming.
 Whenever I have some free time, I try to code.
-(It is hard to think of ideas though!)
 A big chunk of my projects are just me trying to automate things, that I really don't want to do myself.
 Sometimes I get the idea to create something cool, that my friends might like.
 Sometimes, I'm just bored, and want to make something completely random.
-Most of my projects are in C#, however I do use Java aswell.
+Most of my projects are in C# and Java like I previously mentioned, however I've been playing around with others like JavaScript, Python, and most recently, Swift.

 Another hobby that I also greatly enjoy is Music Production!
 I produce music in FL Studio, and I really enjoy it.
 A lot of my setup is also made up of music production gear, so that also contributes to my enjoyment for it as well, I guess!
 Currently, I don't have any of my music published online, but when I do, I'll place some links to it.
-My main genres are Future Bass, EDM and Lo-Fi.
+My main genres that I listen to and produce are Future Bass, EDM and Lo-Fi.

-A few of my other hobbies include: Playing the Guitar, Editing using Adobe Premiere Pro and After Effects and playing video games with my friends!

 ### What's on my desk?